-Provost.
-Non-reappointed individuals shall have the option to obtain the reasons for nonrenewal in a confidential form of their choosing.
-If the affected faculty member believes that the reasons for nonrenewal are based on unlawful discrimination or inadequate consideration, he/she may request a limited review of the matter utilizing the Dispute Resolution Procedure.
-The promotion and tenure committee will be advised of yearly reappointments and nonreappointments of clinical faculty.
+Non-reappointed individuals shall have the option to obtain the reasons for non-reappointment in a confidential form of their choosing.
+If the affected faculty member believes that the reasons for nonrenewal are based on unlawful discrimination, an exercise of academic freedom, or inadequate consideration, they may request a limited review of the matter utilizing the Dispute Resolution Procedure contained in Appendix C. The promotion and tenure committee will be advised of yearly reappointments and non-reappointments of clinical faculty.